Independent Banking Advisory Service

 What will IBAS actually do?

-Publicity is a 'tool' which from experience IBAS state can only be used where a member is in total agreement but thse cases also require solid evidence to support them.
-But, IBAS also warn that publicity is not acceptable for many and is not a 'tool' for everyone.
+Publicity is a 'tool' which from experience IBAS state can only be used where a member is in total agreement but those cases also require solid evidence to support them.
+IBAS also warn that publicity is not acceptable for many and is not a 'tool' for everyone.

 IBAS is completely unique in the services that it provides to members as a National non-profit making, membership organization, specializing in business banking disputes and in resolution and negotiation of business banking debt disputes.